This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 - Walking around

 Do you ever get sleepy listening to the drone of a fan or your dishwasher?
 Babies get sleepy too when they hear white noise.
-You can use a fan or a white noise sound machine in your baby’s nursery to help get your little one to fall asleep.
+You can use a white noise sound machine in your baby’s nursery to help get your little one to fall asleep.